artemkv/artemkv.github.io/distributed.md

 - Comparing vectors is also component-wise
 - VC(A) < VC(B) when VC(A)i <= VC(B)i for all i and VC(A) != VC(B)
 - Basically, all the components of two vectors have to be less or equal, with at least one strictly smaller
-- If none of the two events is smaller than the other, they are considered to be "concurrent", "independent" or "causally unrelated"
+- If none of the two events is smaller than the other, they are considered to be concurrent (causally unrelated)
 - So this time, to find out whether 2 events are in "happened before" relationship, instead of thinking about graph reachability all you can do is to compare 2 vectors